oslabs-beta/indiK8or/README.md

 <br>

 # Contributing

-This product is open source, being actively maintained, and open to contributions.
-Please inform us of any features or bugs you'd like to see addressed.

-## How to contribute
 Contributions play a vital role in the open-source community.
-Any contributions you make are greatly appreciated!
+Any contributions are greatly appreciated!

 - Fork the project.
-- Work off of your feature branch.
+- Create and work off of your feature branch.
 - Create a pull request with detailed description of your changes from your feature branch to dev branch.
 - Inform us upon PR submission.
 Once the changes are reviewed and approved, we will merge your code into the main repository.

 # Publications
-Check our amazing Medium article [here](https://medium.com/@wanwangbtb/a-new-game-player-indik8or-237daac583d6)!
+Check our Medium article [here](https://medium.com/@wanwangbtb/a-new-game-player-indik8or-237daac583d6).
 <br>

 # Team